mmbmf1/mmbmf1/README.md

 **Recent Achievements:**

 - Architected successful cross-application integration for streamlined workflows
-- Part of a team that automated invoice creation for interal billing software
+- Part of a team that automated invoice creation for internal billing software
 - Automated business processes for Funding, Regulatory, and Billing teams

 ## 👨‍💻